-Temelpa Trail is a 4.7 mile lightly trafficked loop trail located near Mill Valley, CA that features beautiful wild flowers and is rated as moderate.
+Temelpa Trail is a 4.7 mile lightly trafficked loop trail located near Mill Valley, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Trail from Summit Ave to East Peak.
 This is a moderately difficult climb of Mount Tamalpais in Marin County, California.
 The top offers an incredible view of the surrounding landscape, this is one of the best views in the Bay Area.
 The climb is short but has a large elevation gain during the hike.